BrownieO/mari0-2/README.md

 # Mari0 2

 This is my fork of Mari0 2, the planned sequel of Mari0.
-The game would combine Super Mario Bros 3 with elements of Portal, but it's still very unfinished.
+The game would combine Super Mario Bros 3 with elements of Portal, but it's currently very unfinished.

 Check the [wiki](https://github.com/BrownieO/mari0-2/wiki) to get started.